Spark Arrestor 2: Technical advantages

 Here to help you…

-For comprehensive advice on what extraction equipment to use in order to detect, prevent and control any potential fire-related issues, contact our laser fume extraction expert, Geoff Sagar.
-He will work with you and our applications specialists to understand your specific process and help you determine what measures you should consider for safe operation.
+For comprehensive advice on what extraction equipment to use in order to detect, prevent and control any potential fire-related issues, contact our Product Manager, Geoff Sagar.
+He will work with you and our applications specialists to understand your specific process and help you determine what measures you should consider for safer operation.